alxhotel/angular-openvidu/README.md

 It's written in [TypeScript](https://www.typescriptlang.org/), with the guidelines from [Angular Components](https://angular.io/docs/ts/latest/api/core/index/Component-decorator.html).

-To be able to work in the browser, AngularOpenVidu uses [openvidu-browser](openvidu-browser) to communicate with the [OpenVidu Server](https://github.com/OpenVidu/openvidu/tree/master/openvidu-server).
+To be able to work in the browser, AngularOpenVidu uses [openvidu-browser][openvidu-browser] to communicate with the [OpenVidu Server][openvidu-server].

 To use AngularOpenVidu, [WebRTC](https://en.wikipedia.org/wiki/WebRTC) support is required (Chrome, Firefox, Opera).